kyuna0312/kyuna0312/README.md

 ## 🧬 Philosophy

 > *"I don't chase trends.
-I build systems that outlive them."*
+I build systems that outlive them xD."*

 > *Architecture is not about features.
 It's about control.*